Home Remedies for Toothache can help effectively reduce pain at home.

 Vanilla Extract: Vanilla extract contains alcohol, which usually helps to numb the pain.
 It has proven properties as an antioxidant that make it an effective healer.

-Clove: Cloves are proved to cure toothaches since the beginning of history.
+Clove: Cloves are proven to cure toothaches since the beginning of history.

 The oil made from cloves is very effective to numb the pain and reduce inflammation.
-It has eugenol that is a natural antiseptic.
+It has eugenol that is a natural antiseptic for teeth and gums.

 Either you can use clove oil mixed with water as a mouthwash or you can dab a small amount onto a cotton ball to apply to the affected area.

-There are certain alternative methods you can use at home.
+There are certain alternative methods or natural remedies you can use at home.

 However, they are not scientifically proven.